enzoampil/fastquant/README.md

 ## Objectives:

-1. To democratize access to PSE data
+1. To make it easy to access Philippine Stock Exchange (PSE) data (2 lines of code)

-2. To make it easy to backtest trading strategies
+2. To create reusable templates for backtesting popular trading strategies on Philippine stocks

 ## Setup
 ```